-This article is an enhanced existing content marketing primer.
-It defines enhanced existing content marketing and supplies a process for improving your organization’s published content performance.
+This article provides a primer on enhanced existing content marketing; it defines it and offers a 5 step process to enhance your published content performance.

 Enhanced existing content marketing definition